opendaylight/docs/docs/getting-started-guide/project-release-notes/of-config-release-notes.rst

 * Other manual testing and QA information
 * Testing methodology.
 How extensive was it?
 What should be expected to work?
   What has not been tested as much?
-* External System Test is almost done manually, since the sandbox environment could not satisfy OF-CONFIG's requirement.
-The test has covered all external APIs of OF-CONFIG and all supplementary options based on OF-CONFIG 1.2.
+* External System Test is almost done manually.
+The test has coverd all external APIs of OF-CONFIG and all supplementary options based on OF-CONFIG 1.2.

 Migration
 ---------

 * Is is possible migrate from the previous release?
 If so, how?

-  There is no additional support for migration in OF-CONFIG than there is in general.
-User configuration and state will need to be manually migrated when upgrading between major versions of OpenDaylight.
+Yes.
+There is no additonal steps for migration.

 Compatibility
 -------------